TEaM • ACTION AREAS • STRUCTURE •ORIGINS

 WHY

-In an era when questionable journalism and falsehoods regularly assault the public, the act of rewarding and reinforcing good news media practice, amplifying journalistic youth voices and offering lessons about the worth of journalism itself can offer both hope for the public and emulation by other news outlets.
+In an era when questionable journalism and falsehoods regularly assault the public, the act of rewarding and reinforcing good news media practice, amplifying journalistic youth voices and offering lessons about the worth of journalism itself can offer both hope for the public and examples for other news outlets to emulate.
 Such approaches are especially crucial when they involve these very young audiences who are forming their opinions about what to believe, whom to trust and what kind of citizens they will become.

 PRIZE